fishyEve/Java-Stuff/project1/README.md

-This first project essentially served as a basic programming review before diving into object oriented programming.
-Basically, it's an interactive pratice math test with a functioning menu.
+An interactive pratice math test with a functioning menu.